Numbers 8 – Lighting of the Lamps, the Levites Cleansed for Service

 i.
 “Since Semitic men were characterized generally in the ancient world by wearing beards and by ample bodily hair, shaving these men’s bodies must have been regarded as a remarkable act of devotion to God.”
 (Allen)

 2. (8-15) The dedication of the Levites through sacrifice.

 a.
-Then let them take a young bull with its grain offering: As a bull is sacrificed, the children of Israel lay their hands on the Levites, to bless them and pray for their dedication before the Lord.
-It would be clear both the Levites and the nation that the Levites were servants of both the Lord and the nation.
+Then let them take a young bull with its grain offering: As a bull was sacrificed, representatives from the whole congregation of Israel laid their hands on the Levites, to bless them and pray for their dedication before the LORD.
+It would be clear to both the Levites and the nation that the Levites were servants of both the LORD and the nation.